bpugh/bc-travel/src/pages/blog/2020-01-22-south-korea.md

 The events in this blog update actually took place right before Christmas.

-December 13-20, Brandon and I had the opportunity to visit friends in Seoul for a week.
+The week before Christmas, Brandon and I had the opportunity to visit friends in Seoul.
 We had so much fun catching up with Wonsub, KJ, Jungwoo, JaeAh, and Sangwon.
 I knew them from my time in Houston around 10 years ago when I did Teach for America.
 We went to the same church at that time.

 The night after our arrival they took us out to eat at the Korean restaurant pictured above.
 It was so tasty!
 They told me it's the same restaurant we came to about 10 years ago when I visited them last time, along with Mary and other friends.
 It filled my heart right up with joy to see them all again.